epam/EPAM-AI-RUN-Marketplace/deployment/add-ons/aitestmate/README.md

 > found in the official [Keycloak
 > documentation](https://www.keycloak.org/docs/latest/server_admin/#proc-creating-oidc-client_server_administration_guide).

-Save the client secret for later use in AI TestMate configuration.
+Save the OpenID client's `client id` and `client secret` for later use in AI TestMate configuration.

 ### Create an additional setup for Codemie API deployment